 Welcome!
-The Pulmonary Diseases Fellowship offers a three years pulmonary/critical care training in New Orleans, a unique and very enjoyable city.
-During their training with us our fellows manage a diverse patient population while rotating through the following facilities: Tulane Medical Center, Medical Center of Louisiana New Orleans, Southeast Louisiana Veterans Health Care System, Kindred Hospital.
+Our Pulmonary and Critical Care Medicine Fellowship program offers a three-year pulmonary/critical care training in New Orleans, a unique and very enjoyable city.
+During their training, our fellows manage a diverse patient population while rotating through the following facilities: Tulane Medical Center, Medical Center of Louisiana New Orleans, Southeast Louisiana Veterans Health Care System, Kindred Hospital and Ochsner Clinic Foundation.
 Individual curriculums are designed based on each fellow’s career goals (academic or private practice).
 As part of a Department of Medicine that has other excellent training programs our trainees interact not only with highly selected internal medicine residents but also with fellows from all other internal medicine subspecialties.
 Our fellowship program offers rotations trough an accredited sleep lab, and the possibility of one year training in sleep medicine at the end of the pulmonary/critical care fellowship.
 For highly selected fellows who chose an academic track and who are exceptionally productive in their scholarly efforts, the program offers financial support for a Certificate in Clinical Research course subsequently can also be used to obtain subsequently a Master of Science in Clinical Research.

 The clinical experience includes rotations through a level 1 trauma unit, a surgical ICU, a solid organ transplant unit, and several electives based on specific interests or career paths.
 In addition to their continuity clinic, our fellows rotate through a variety of pulmonary clinics that include Cystic Fibrosis and Tuberculosis clinic.
-A wide variety of procedures are routinely performed, including percutaneous tracheostomies.
+A wide variety of procedures are routinely performed, including percutaneous tracheostomies, pleural procedures and advanced bronchoscopy.
 Bedside ultrasound is routinely used for diagnostic purposes during our MICU rounds and to guide invasive procedures.
-Two faculty members are trained in endobronchial ultrasound and this is commonly used during bronchoscopies when indicated, and is taught to fellows.
+Several faculty members are trained in endobronchial ultrasound and this is commonly used during bronchoscopies when indicated, and is taught to fellows.

 Didactics place special emphasis on chest radiology, on evidence based medicine and critical appraisal of medical literature.
 A formal critical appraisal method is used in our Journal Club.
 We have a wide array of conferences, some of them combined with the Louisiana State University Pulmonary/Critical Care Fellowship Program.
 This interaction is very stimulating from an intellectual standpoint.